tourbase/library/README.md

 PHP
 ---

-These classes make it easy to access data from Arctic Reservations and make changes, all via a PHP object oriented interface.
+These classes make it easy to access data from Tourbase Reservations and make changes, all via a PHP object oriented interface.
 The files include support for OAuth 2.0 authentication, as well as access to the REST API to browse, create (insert), read (load), update and delete objects.